Skip to main content

 Beyond Wards...
 Where Is Stretten Avenue?

 1960s advertisement: New Chesterton Window Cleaning, Stretten Avenue, Cambridge.
 Lovely e-mail from Sarah, who lives in Stretten Avenue in the Arbury electoral ward: Your site is very interesting indeed.
 I do know that the Arbury Estate exists outside of electoral wards, and have always seen the original estate, Carlton Way to King's Hedges Road, as the genuine article when it comes to Arbury.
-Of course, here in my area we have French's Chesterton Mill and Chesterton School and it is plainly not Arbury, just as King's Hedges Ward has nothing to do with the original King's Hedges (I have enjoyed your posts on the subject) and has everything to do with Arbury - Arbury Community Centre, North Arbury Chapel and the Arbury Town Park included.
+Of course, here in my area, we have French's Chesterton Mill and Chesterton School and it is plainly not Arbury, just as King's Hedges Ward has nothing to do with the original King's Hedges (I have enjoyed your posts on the subject) and has everything to do with Arbury - Arbury Community Centre, North Arbury Chapel and the Arbury Town Park included.
 As you say, the Stretten Avenue district has its own history which dates back to the 1930s.
 I would like to know its history a little.
-On this side of Cambridge, historically we have Chesterton village and its surrounds (East Chesterton
+On this side of Cambridge, historically we have Chesterton village and its surrounds (East Chesterto

 Arbury Artefacts - Part One